Regulation-proof IoT for Utility: your guide to NIS2-ready connectivity

 Across Europe, utility infrastructure is under dual pressure: rising cyber risk and tightening regulation.
 From smart meters to grid sensors, every connected device can open a compliance gap.
 NIS2 directives, national data laws, and the expectations of regulators and customers alike demand security by default, not ad hoc fixes.

 IXT’s fully integrated approach closes these gaps from day one.
 Every SIM is global and centrally managed.
-Every connection is secured through private networking.
+Every connection can be secured through private networking and Zero Trust principles added.
 Every event is logged and policy-driven.
-This built-in security and visibility gives advisors confidence that compliance checks are straightforward, and that audit success is the expected outcome, not a gamble.
+This way of executing security and visibility gives advisors confidence that compliance checks are straightforward, and that audit success is the expected outcome, not a gamble.

 Best practices: aligning global SIM, SecureNet, and CMP with NIS2